How to Book a Mover

 During the pre-move period, you should begin organizing and making essential plans.
 Notifying your unit or command of your anticipated relocation, attending pre-deployment briefings, and completing needed documentation are all part of this process.

-It's also a good idea to conduct a pre-move survey with the transportation office to evaluate the size and weight of your household goods, which will assist you plan the logistics and transportation.
+It's also a good idea to conduct a pre-move survey with the transportation office to evaluate the size and weight of your household goods, which will assist you in planning the logistics and transportation.
 You can also begin sorting and decluttering your stuff, creating a moving timeline, and investigating your new place and neighborhood at this time.

 Researching the available housing options and understanding the application process is essential.
 Additionally, for National Guard families, there may be specific considerations related to transitioning between active duty and reserve status, so be sure to consult with your unit and resources specific to the National Guard.

 Housing and Neighborhoods: Begin by looking at housing choices in your new neighborhood.
 Analyze the availability, price, and suitability of both on- and off-base housing options.
-Consider considerations such as school proximity, amenities, and commuting distances.
+Considerations such as school proximity, amenities, and commuting distances.
 Military INSTALLATIONS and AHRN (Automated Housing Referral Network) are two online services that can provide vital information and lists of available rental houses near your new duty station. p>

 Schools and Education:If you have children, it is critical that you explore schools and educational possibilities.
 Examine the performance ratings, programs offered, and any special resources for military families in the local school district.
 Contact the school liaison officer at your new post for information and direction on enrollment procedures, school transfers, and support services for military-connected pupils.